Beginner intro (2 minutes)

 Visible replies

 Use messages.groupChat.visibleReplies: "message_tool" when a shared room should let the agent decide when to speak by calling message(action=send).
-This works best for group rooms backed by latest-generation, tool-reliable models such as GPT 5.5.
-If the model misses that tool and returns substantive final text, OpenClaw keeps that final text private instead of posting it to the room.
+This works best with tool-reliable models (for example GPT 5.5).
+If the model misses the tool and returns substantive final text, OpenClaw keeps that text private instead of posting it to the room.

-This replaces the old pattern of forcing the model to answer NO_REPLY for most lurk-mode turns.
-In tool-only mode, doing nothing visible simply means not calling the message tool.
+Tool-only mode replaces the old pattern of forcing the model to answer NO_REPLY for most lurk-mode turns.
+In tool-only mode the prompt does not define a NO_REPLY contract; doing nothing visible simply means not calling the message tool.

 Typing indicators are still sent for direct group requests.
 Ambient always-on room events, when enabled, stay strict and quiet unless the agent calls the message tool.